Everyday Security in an Online World

 Vulnerabilities and exploits

 Sometimes the consequences of a bug are more serious than strange behaviour or crashes.
-Certain bugs create a condition in which a third party could hijack the operation of the app for their own purposes.
+A bug may create a condition in which a third party could hijack the operation of the app for their own purposes.
 Such a bug is called a vulnerability.

 Computer code written specially to take advantage of a vulnerability is called an exploit.
 Deploying exploits against other people’s devices is illegal in most countries, but common nonetheless, and made easier because the Internet knows no geographic boundaries.
 People do it to steal information, destroy data, commit fraud, attack other systems, make ideological statements, and more.